@530 on Main Podcast Guests

 What it means to be a Servant Leader

-Sean M. Georges, J.D., LL.M., currently serves as In-House Counsel, Secretary to the Board of Directors, and Senior Vice President of Human Resources for Shoe Carnival, Inc., a publicly traded national retailer with over 390 stores in 35 states and Puerto Rico, headquartered in Evansville, Indiana.
+Sean M. Georges, J.D., LL.M., served as In-House Counsel, Secretary to the Board of Directors, and Senior Vice President of Human Resources for Shoe Carnival, Inc., a publicly-traded national retailer with over 390 stores in 35 states and Puerto Rico, headquartered in Evansville, Indiana.

 In 1983, Sean graduated with Distinction (English Honors) from the United States Naval Academy at Annapolis, Maryland, where he served as the Vice-Chair of the Brigade Honor Committee.
 Sean accepted a Commission as a Marine Corps Officer, and while on Active Duty with the Marines, was one of ten Marine Officers selected to attend Law School under the Funded Law Education Program.
 He earned his Juris Doctorate degree in 1989 from the University of Illinois College of Law, and in 1993 earned a Master of Laws degree from The Judge Advocate General’s School of the Army at the University of Virginia.

 During his 13 years on Active Duty as a Marine Corps Officer, Sean served in numerous positions of responsibility with units from North Carolina to Okinawa.
 As a Marine Judge Advocate, he served as Senior Trial Counsel and Senior Defense Counsel, Special Assistant United States Attorney, Deputy Staff Judge Advocate, and as Senior Judge Advocate for the 31st Marine Expeditionary Unit (Special Operations Capable) in the Western Pacific.